minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ### `Result` is not the go to replacement for `throws` in imperative languages

 Using explicit errors with `Result` has major implications for a code base.
-Because the exception handling mechanism ("goto catch") is not built into the language (like `throws`), you need to do that on your own, mixing the exception handling mechanism with domain logic (same issue we had with manual memory management in Objective-C before ARC).
+Because the exception handling mechanism ("goto catch") is not built into the language (like `throws`), you need to do that on your own, mixing the exception handling mechanism with domain logic.

 #### Approach 1: Chaining Results